GlassPane/Mesh/README.md

 -  :globe_with_meridians: automatic loading of environment variables from `.env` files at runtime
 - :zap: automatically register anything that has a registry
-- :hammer: ​inject recipes at runtime
+- :hammer: inject recipes at runtime
 - :bug: wide variety of [debug features](#Notes)

 ## Installation